 Felix Klieser is an exceptional artist in several aspects.
-At the age of 5, he took his first horn lessons, at the age of 13 he enrolled as a junior student at the University of Music and Theater in Hannover In 2014, he received the ECHO Klassik as Young Artist of the Year as well as the Music Award of the Association of German Concert Directors.
-In the same year, Patmos Verlag published his life story "Footnotes – A horn player without arms conquers the world".
+At the age of five he took his first horn lessons, and at the age of 13 he enrolled as a junior student at the University of Music and Theatre in Hannover.
+In 2014 he received the ECHO Klassik Young Artist of the Year award as well as the Music Award of the Association of German Concert Directors.
+In the same year, Patmos Verlag published his life story Footnotes – A horn player without arms conquers the world.
 In 2016 he received the prestigious Leonard Bernstein Award of the Schleswig-Holstein Musik Festival.

 Highlights from Felix Klieser’s program for the 2023–2024 season include his debut with the Royal Philharmonic Orchestra in London and at the Concertgebouw Amsterdam.
 He also appears for the first time with the NAC Orchestra, conducted by Alexander Shelley.
 Another debut awaits him with the Royal Scottish National Orchestra under the baton of John Butt.
 Klieser will also perform in renowned concert halls such as the Berlin Philharmonie, the Cologne Philharmonie, and the Vienna Konzerthaus.

 In the field of chamber music, he is about to embark on an extensive tour in which he will present his septet program together with renowned musicians Sebastian Manz (clarinet), Dag Jensen (bassoon), Franziska Hölscher (violin), Wen-Xiao Zheng (viola), Lionel Martin (violoncello), and Dominik Wagner (double bass).
 This tour will take them to Innsbruck and Munich, among other places.